sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 We don’t even need to nest loops here, but the data structure used to store rules makes it confusing.
 The nested arrays always have two items, so an object with two properties would be more appropriate here.

-Here’s one more example of nested loops:
+Let’s have a look at another example of a nested loop:

 <!-- eslint-skip -->